PRodriguez19/MMG3320-5320/docs/ch04/08_accessing_public_experimental_data.md

 ## Downloading data from SRA

-The Sequence Read Archive (SRA) is an archive for high throughput sequencing data, publically accessible, for the purpose of enhancing reproducibility in the scientific community.
+The Sequence Read Archive (SRA) is an archive for high throughput sequencing data, publicly accessible, for the purpose of enhancing reproducibility in the scientific community.

 There are four hierarchical levels of SRA entities and their accessions: